-A: It's slightly more than a dozen of great people.
+A: It's slightly more than twenty great people.
 They're listed on the Team page.

 Q: How big is Evojam?
 How big do you want to be?

-A: As of January 2015 Evojam is 10 engineers and 4 people in founder or helping roles.
-Our plan is to grow to around 20 people.
+A: As of May 2019 Evojam is 16 engineers and 8 people in founder, Office, HR, PM and Sales roles.
+Our plan is to grow to around 40 people.
 Keeping the atmosphere small, interactive and productive is our primary focus.

 Q: What's the legal form of the contract?

-A: We cooperate with all our employees through a freelance contract (company-company).
+A: We cooperate with most of our employees through a freelance contract (company-company).
 This minimizes taxes and has the most options for flexibility.

 Q: Do you work remotely?

-A: Rarely.
-We've made a conscious decision to work at our office because cooperation is the most efficient and creative.
-Work does happen remotely from time-to-time, but as a rule-of-thumb, it's not our preference.
+A: Work does happen remotely from time-to-time, we have also full-time remote employees, but as a rule-of-thumb, it's not our preference.